greenlight2000/ExploraCoder_paper/example.md

 Observation: Solution is INCORRECT
 ```
 ### Analysis:
-At step 1-3, ReAct attempted to implement a partial functionality of “read files and aggregate lines”, with a trajectory of Retrieve-Implement-Debug.
+At step 1-3, ReAct Agent attempted to implement a partial functionality of “read files and aggregate lines”, with a trajectory of Retrieve-Implement-Debug.
 Although this is an temptation for planning step-wise code construction, we can observe such reactive planning style lack the systematic perspective and prior knowledge for the reasonable dependencies among subtask, resulting in an overly complex subtask that involve multiple Torchdata operations—read file(inherently involving FileLister and FileOpener two Torchdata APIs) and aggregate lines(missing a prior step of read file into lines).
 As a result, the outcome from step 1-3 is a complicated buggy code that (1) misuse the OnlineReader (2) hallucinated a joiner parameters for ParagraphAggregator.

 The limitation of reactive planning lies in its **bug-driven nature**.
-In step 4 ReAct  tried to solve the bug “NameError: name 'lines_to_paragraphs' is not defined”, which derived from the hallucinated parameter, by introducing another hallucination: it implemented a lines_to_paragraphs method itself.
+In step 4 ReAct Agent tried to solve the bug “NameError: name 'lines_to_paragraphs' is not defined”, which derived from the hallucinated parameter, by introducing another hallucination: it implemented a lines_to_paragraphs method itself.
 This directly leads to a series of ineffective and meaningless debugging in step 4-8.

 Another issue of agentic workflows is their **uncontrollable stepping**.
-ReAct fell into looped action of retrieving “data format handling APIs in Torchdata” from Torchdata library in Step 10 and step 12, which increase the computational costs and produce no meaningful knowledge gain.
+ReAct Agent fell into looped action of retrieving “data format handling APIs in Torchdata” from Torchdata library in Step 10 and step 12, which increase the computational costs and produce no meaningful knowledge gain.

-In the end, ReAct produce an incorrect solution.
+In the end, ReAct Agent produce an incorrect solution.
 This shows that **reactive planning is not enough in unseen library exploration** and **agentic workflow is ineffective/unstable for the step-wise code construction**.

 ## ExploraCoder (success)